Where: Series of webinars

 What: Call for action

-OBJECTIVES OF THE CONFERENCE
+OBJECTIVES OF THE WEBINAR

 - Review existing and recently developed tools, mechanisms and practices to address the introduction and spread of ASF.

 - Release a global call for action to adopt and implement the GF-TADs Initiative for the Global Control of ASF.